skylight-hq/skylight.digital/_projects/ct_oec_care4kids_auto_notifier.md

 in the program, families and providers must meet specific eligibility and application requirements

-A number of factors, including a new case management system, was creating a growing application backlog and a high percentage of incomplete applications and ineligible applicants entering the system.
-Both families and providers who rely on Care 4 Kids subsidies were becoming increasingly frustrated due to the long wait times and lack of transparency into the process of renewing their benefits.
+A number of factors, including a new case management system, created a growing application backlog and a high percentage of incomplete applications and ineligible applicants entering the system.
+Both families and providers who rely on Care 4 Kids subsidies were becoming increasingly frustrated due to long wait times and lack of transparency into the process of renewing their benefits.
 United Way was open to experimenting with new ways to improve the processing time as well as increasing trust and confidence in the application process.